Loceo/loceo-jquery-plugin/README.md

 End-point: https://api.loceo.se/v1/geocoding/city

 ###City to postalcode
 Enables you to resolve a city to postalcodes.
-Notice you can get several hundred of postalcodes which can be to boxes.
+Notice you can get several hundred of postalcodes.
 Returns a [Geojson-featureCollection](http://www.geojson.org/geojson-spec.html#feature-collection-objects) with coordinates.

 ```javascript
 $('#city_input').loceo('postalcode', {key:null}, function(collection){